Framing is something I wanted to do for a long time, but I had to invest in

 ![]() |

-In this section of the studio, I used the Gorilla Rack metal shelving, divided into two parts and made them into an L shape for accessible storage and lots of useful counter space, just my height. |
+In this section of the studio, I used the Gorilla Rack metal shelving, divided into two parts and made them into an L shape for accessible storage and lots of valuable counter space, just my height. |

-One side is focused on painting, and creative assembly and the other side is an industrial sewing
+One side is focused on painting and creative assembly, and the other side is an industrial sewing

 machine and storage.